ole-moller/Priority_encoder/docs/info.md

 ## How it works

 Prioritizes 8-bit binary number and outputs the decimal result in the 7-segment display.
+If no bits are set (number equals zero) then a decimal point rather than a digit is displayed.

 ## How to test